 With medical expenditures taking up a greater percentage of disposable income, this leaves less income for housing.
 Certainly, we could say the same thing for food, fuel costs or utilities as all impact disposable income.

-But health care is the one item where it comes down to your money or your life in some instances.
+But health care is the one item where it comes down to your money or your life.
 Moving to a less expensive location does nothing to impact this costs.
-From the Los Angeles Times on January 5, 2011:
+From the Los Angeles Times:

 Even though the costs of housing (shelter) has remained stable or decreased in recent years, some how health care costs increases year after year.
 Why?